itsakphyo/myanlang-translation-platform/README.md

 When creating a job with assessment tasks, the CSV file **must** include a column with no header.
 This column represents the original text for translation.
 You can find an example CSV file in the project folder.

+## Emails
+Currently, itsaungkhantphyo@gmail.com is used as company email (sending system notification to freelancers) and itsakphyo@gmail (recieving notification as admin).com is used as admin email.
+Admin email can be change easily in the .env file and changing company email will required credentials such as app password.